copsTvFan/cops-episode-guide/guide.md

 Aired 2005-03-19.

-**Coast to Coast 75** (Pierce County WA -- 12:34 AM Pursuit in Progress) Lakewood -- Officer Trent Stephens joins the chase of 2 occupants driving back and forth across the city from Pierce to Tacoma.
+**Coast to Coast 75**

+- (Pierce County, WA -- 12:34 AM Pursuit in Progress) Lakewood -- Officer Trent Stephens joins the chase of 2 occupants driving back and forth across the city from Pierce to Tacoma.
 He gets out and lays stop sticks at 5th.
 The guy sees him and cuts through a 7-11 parking lot.
 Units from 5 cities are now chasing him.
 He gets out again and drops the stop sticks after clearing traffic.
 The car hits them fast, stops a few blocks later and bails.
 He and the passenger are surrounded and cuffed.
 The passenger says the driver was going to sell him dope and then cops got behind him and he took off.
 He wasn't able to get out, he wouldn't let him and he kept asking where to go and he said he was lost.
 The driver lies on the ground drooling and moaning.
   Deputy Roger Fuller was leading the chase.
 The driver has a felony warrant plus will be charged with evasion.
 The trunk has meth in it.
 Officer Mike Phipps assists.
 The passenger has a black eye and says driver would only let him out if he jumped and he thought the way they took the winding turns he would kill them.
-North Little Rock, AR (1:03 AM Traffic Stop) Officer Kenny Livingston spots a possibly stolen suburban, pulls it over and asks for backup.
+- North Little Rock, AR (1:03 AM Traffic Stop) Officer Kenny Livingston spots a possibly stolen suburban, pulls it over and asks for backup.
 He makes them put their hands on the roof and the driver has switched seats.
 They pulls 3 black men out of the back, but the passenger is passed out.
 K-9 arrives and 3 guys, 1 girl are cuffed.
 No one wants to say who was driving.
 They find crack in the front and the girl says she knows nothing about the crack and John nor Curtis wasn't driving.
 It was Bobby.
 John says the drugs aren't his and didn't know the SUV was stolen.
 Curtis was passed out and doesn't know nothing.
 Bobby says he wasn't driving, Casper the ghost was.
 The tag was stolen from another stolen car, so it's two counts of theft.
-Hamilton Co, OH (11:46 PM Disturbance Call) Sheriff's Office -- Cpl Greg Raubanus & Deputy Steve Sabers teach at the police academy.
+- Hamilton Co, OH (11:46 PM Disturbance Call) Sheriff's Office -- Cpl Greg Raubanus & Deputy Steve Sabers teach at the police academy.
 Because they see the same things over and over they get lackadaisical.
 They get a call to a hotel where a man backed his pickup over a wall.
 The manager says owner has been cussing her out up and down.
 She just wanted him to fix the wall, but he refused and cursed her out.
 She wants him out.
 He is in Apt 121, says he didn't call, has no problem and they are upset because he is upset.
 They turned the phone off because he owes them 70 cents.
 He has a suspended license, says he wasn't driving, it was Chad.
 It's his truck, he didn't hit anything, if he did he didn't mean to.
 Chad is his nephew who lives with him, but he took off.
 The truck's back bumper is damaged.
 The bricks are broken in half.
 Russell is drunk and picks them up and puts them the wrong way then says he won't do it.
 He keeps trying and trying and says to put him in jail.
   He keeps at it until he gets it right with Steve's help.
 A cab is called because the manager wants him out.
 Russell says he's not an idiot.
 Greg tells him if he sees or hears from again tonight he's going to jail.

 ## CP-1727

 Aired 2005-04-30.

-**Coast to Coast 76** (Pierce County WA -- 4:17 AM Traffic Stop) South Hill Precinct -- Deputy Mark Berry loves the northwest if you like doing things outdoors -- there's Mt.
+**Coast to Coast 76**

+- (Pierce County, WA -- 4:17 AM Traffic Stop) South Hill Precinct -- Deputy Mark Berry loves the northwest if you like doing things outdoors -- there's Mt.
 Rainer and Puget Sound.
 He's a big fan of hot coffee with all the rain.
   He spots a car with an expired registration, goes to pull them over and they take off.
 They go through residential areas, down alleyways, down J st., west on 53rd, north on I, east on 52nd then they suddenly stop and run.
 Mark catches the soaked, Spanish, shoeless male driver with some help.
 He goes back to the car and finds it rolled into a parked car.
 Deputy Darrin Rayner assists.
 The driver is 23 and ran because he had a gun pointed at him and he lost his sandals.
 Mark asks why he kept running when the passenger ran in the other direction with the gun.
 He says he stopped, even though he was hiding.
   It turns out he has $48,000 in warrants for distributing and possession of drugs.
-Covington, KY (1:20 AM Fight in Progress) Officer Derek Uhl is en route to a large fight with people throwing beer bottles and rocks and possibly a gun.
+- Covington, KY (1:20 AM Fight in Progress) Officer Derek Uhl is en route to a large fight with people throwing beer bottles and rocks and possibly a gun.
 A woman is screaming for help saying a guy broke through her window and is in the back.
 A man points the way, they run to the back and more people point the way.
 Officer Mark Richardson assists in catching a shirtless, heavily tattooed guy a couple blocks later.
 They spot another two shirtless guys a block and away and run over and cuff them.
 They say they didn't do anything.
   One guy says he had a beef with a guy he didn't know for trying to kiss his sister.
 The other guy backs up the story saying the guy is 26, fresh out of prison and fondled his sister.
 They find the sister who says a guy grabbed her, kissed her and she told her brother.
 He got his friends and went over there to fight.
 The talk to the guy and he says a girl named Jerica sat on his lap and kissed him.
 Then he was sitting outside eating when the brother came over wanting to fight.
 He says a whole bunch of them came over throwing stuff, breaking windows and knocked down the gate.
 The fence was smashed, a chair was thrown into a window and a door is knocked off the hinges.
 He show them inside and Derek says to stay away from those young girls.
-Cincinnati, OH (2:17 PM Suspicious Vehicle) District 1 -- Officer Robin Williams works with a partner because it's better to have one in a high crime and drug area with lots of violence.
+- Cincinnati, OH (2:17 PM Suspicious Vehicle) District 1 -- Officer Robin
+  Williams works with a partner because it's better to have one in a high crime and drug area with lots of violence.
 Officer Jody Dillinger is his partner.
   They spot a red and white pick up truck stopping, starting and acting erratic.
 They stop the two young guys.
 The driver has an ID card that he thinks it's a license.
 He says he's on his dad's insurance, but has no card.
   His license plate is obstructed and will get a ticket for that.
 They pull them out, search them and find heroin on the driver.
 He says there is nothing in the car.
 The passenger says he has Xanax on him, it's loose in his pocket.
   His friend gave him some pills, he doesn't know what they are and is supposed to give them back.
 The driver went to rehab for smoking weed, says he doesn't do heroin, he drove a girl up here for $30, doesn't know her and it's hers.
   She is a crackhead.
 He was going to circle around while she scored and came back, but they got him first.
 He still is arrested for possession, but they are glad he was honest.

 ## CP-1728